 Avoid black hat SEO practices

-My first tip is to avoid the use of black Hat SEO, or BHSEO practices.
-Also called Spamdexing, this primarily is the use of illegal services or tools that are designed to improve the ranking of your site.
-For example, having bot visitors crawl the site in an effort to trick Google that your site is a high-traffic site, and as such deserves a higher placement for whatever category your website is focused on.
+My first tip is to avoid the use of black hat SEO practices.
+Also called Spamdexing, this is primarily the use of illegal services or tools that are designed to improve the ranking of your site.
+An example of this would be having bot visitors crawl a site in an effort to trick Google into viewing it as a high-traffic site, and as such, deserving of a higher placement for whatever category your website is focused on.

-Black hat SEO can be things like keyword stuffing (writing a really thin, vague post, but then in your SEO management settings, cramming as many keywords into a post as possible).
+Black hat SEO can also include things like keyword stuffing (writing a really thin, vague post, but then in your SEO management settings, cramming as many keywords into a post as possible).
 If you’re an Instagram user, you can actually see examples of this if you ever spot a bot posting.
-They use a ton of somewhat relevant hashtags into a post in order to trend.
+They use a ton of somewhat relevant hashtags in a post in order to help it trend.

-Another example of black hat SEO is hiding your links or text on the page – this is achieved by hiding certain paragraphs in CSS by displaying it off the page.
+Another example of black hat SEO is hiding your links or text on the page — this is achieved by hiding certain paragraphs in CSS by displaying them off the page.
 Technically, the content still renders, however you actually don’t see it as a user.
-You can read more about black hat SEO and some of the best counter strategies here on Neil Patel’s blog.
+You can read more about black hat SEO and some of the best counter-strategies here on Neil Patel’s blog.

 Invest in internal linking

 A second tip is to invest a good amount of time in what is called internal linking.
 As your site grows, be it a recipe site, a blog, or something in between, it is inevitable that your content will grow as well.

 A good practice is to go back into old articles, and link to more relevant, newer content — and the same goes with new articles.
 If you link back to older content to reference specific articles or opinions, this is a good healthy practice for your blog.

 Why?
 Well, as I mentioned earlier, search engines employ crawlers to index your site and send the data back to the search engine.
 Internal linking actually helps the crawler index your site faster, as it helps it know where new and old content is.